TarasIT/event-planner-api/README.md

 # Event Planner API

 EVENT-PLANNER-API is a Laravel-based API designed to manage events.
 It allows users to create, read, update, and delete events, as well as manage event pictures via the Cloudinary service.
-Additionally, the API provides authentication features, including email verification and Google sign-up, utilizing Laravel Sanctum.
+Additionally, the API provides authentication features, including email verification and Google Auth, utilizing Laravel Sanctum.
 Also the API implements reset password feature.

 ## Features